Location: Alonissos, Greece

 What’s not included:

 Flights, visas, vaccinations, insurance, airport transfers and dinner are not included.
-Full assistance will be provided in getting all these sorted.
+Full assistance will be provided in getting all these arranged if you choose our premium support.